KongTu/lightIonSummerSchool_forStudents_2025/README.md

 ## Introduction

 This course is an interactive session to learn about how to perform a simple EIC data analysis.
-The complicated part that associated with the ePIC experiment has been taken care of, where the pseudo data file has been processed into flat root tree format.
+The complicated part that associated with the ePIC experiment has been taken care of, where the pseudo data file has been processed into a light weight flat root tree.

 The pseudo data is based on Sartre coherent VM simulation and BeAGLE incoherent VM simulation.
 The beam momentum is 18 x 137.5 GeV with electron scattering off an ion.